Sailaja-NSK/Netflix-FrontEnd/README.md

 # Netflix-FrontEnd
-I have used HTML,CSS ,BOOTSTRAP,SASS for making this project
+I have used HTML,CSS ,BOOTSTRAP for making this project